 "Every walker is a guard on the patrol of protecting the ineffable." ~ Rebecca Solnit I walk.
 A lot.
 On purpose.
 Have done for a long time now.
-I suspect that it's in my bones ... a legacy I inherit...
+When I'm not walking, I'm using public transportation or ride-sharing.
+That said,...
 Continue Reading →

 "In the time of the Seventh Fire, a New People would emerge.
 They would retrace their steps to find the wisdom that was left by the side of the trail long ago.
 Their steps would take them to the elders,...
 Continue Reading →